 Jeremy was a very funny kid, and he always had a sense of humor.
 He could dance the night away and did spin dancing when he was around age 4.
 Once he spun on his head in a movie theater (not the cleanest place to do a head spin, but he did it!).
 Jeremy had good and comforting words for people when they were down.
 He tried to be helpful as much as possible.
 He was a good kid, he loved his dog and they went everywhere together.

 Jeremy had lost his job and insurance, so he was caught in that cycle of not being able to get the insulin he needed.
 His siblings said he was using Walmart insulin in order to get by when he wasn’t rationing his other insulin.
 He had two drafted text messages on his phone asking for someone to call 911.
 No one was able to get his messages or calls for help, and he was found by his sister a few hours after he died.
+It was confirmed that my son died from abnormally high blood sugar.
+He went through everything that a person does when they go into diabetic ketoacidosis (DKA), such as vomiting and other things I won't get into, but he went through hell.

 The US medical system is built on profit, and those in need go without insulin or have to improvise.
 Many people do not really understand that people with type 1 diabetes are not reliant on insulin because of lifestyle, but because of an autoimmune condition.
 Going without insulin for people with type 1 diabetes IS life threatening.
 I would last about 3 days if I could not get the insulin I need because I have type 1 diabetes like my son did.